hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 MmCows is a large-scale multimodal dataset for behavior monitoring, visual cow identification, multi-view multi-cow visual localization, health management, and dietary management of dairy cattle.

 The dataset consists of data from 16 dairy cows collected during a 14-day real-world deployment, divided into two modality groups.
-The primary group includes 3D UWB location, cows' neck IMMU acceleration, air pressure, cows' CBT, ankle lying behavior, multi-view RGB images, indoor THI, outdoor weather, and milk yield.
+The primary group includes 3D UWB location, cows' neck IMMU acceleration, air pressure, cows' CBT, ankle acceleration, multi-view RGB images, indoor THI, outdoor weather, and milk yield.
-The secondary group contains measured UWB distances, cows' head direction, ankle acceleration, and health records.
+The secondary group contains measured UWB distances, cows' head direction, lying behavior, and health records.

 MmCows also contains 20,000 isometric-view images from multiple camera views in one day that are annotated with cows' ID and their behavior as the ground truth.
 The annotated cow IDs from multi-views are used to derive their 3D body location ground truth.